mattslight/abookforlife/abookforlife.md

 ### Self Worth

-What makes us what we are?
+What makes us who we are?
 And how do we value our worth?
 When we were young we were told – "you can be anything you want to be".

 We saw in *Letting Go* that people, places and things do not define us.
 We are who we are.
 We learned that as soon as we could accept that we found a greater level of peace.